rathodmansi/data512-final-project/README.md

 ### Unknown Dependency
 <br>

+The above dataset contains only 10 features and has the information for a limited time duration only.
+So, our analysis will be limited to the insights from these 10 features only.
+But I belive, this should still give us important insights and answer our research questions.

 Currently, I havn't come acorss any factor or limitations that would hamper the progress of this project.

 #### License